kimgyoungrae/SoD-SpeedGrader-Documentation/README.md

 # University of Washington - Department of Restorative Dentistry
 ## Educational Technology Knowledgebase

 Welcome!
-This site provides information regarding how to better integrate educational technology into dental teaching practices using tools such as Canvas and FeedbackFruits.
+This site provides information regarding how to better integrate educational technology into dental teaching practices using tools such as Canvas, FeedbackFruits, and Gradescope.

 - Any important updates or announcements will be displayed on the [announcements](announcements.md) page.
-- For technical questions or issues, please visit the [support staff](staff.md) page.
 - Reference the [FeedbackFruits](feedbackfruits.md) page.
 - Click here to view the [Canvas SpeedGrader](speedgrader.md) page.